Stair Railing Maintenance: Keeping Your Installation Looking Sharp in 2024

 3. Protective Coatings:

-• Reapply protective coatings to wood and metal railings to prepare them for the warmer months.
+Apply protective coatings to wooden and metal railings to make them ready for summer.

 Summer